MonolithInd/suicideCrypt/README.md

       </auth>
     </logs>

 the default response can be either "ignore", "destroy", or "unmount".
 This value is set at the root of the config and can be changed at other points for differing responses depending on alert.
-The heiracrchy is:
+The hierarchy is:

 global < service < volume

 So a service set default action will override the global, but if a particular volume is configured with a differing action to any default, that will always take precidence.

-In this way you can unmount by default; but if, for example, the system detects a RAM chill event and suspects someone is trying to extract your AES key, it can immediatly destroy all drives by prefrence.
+In this way you can unmount by default; but if, for example, the system detects a RAM chill event and suspects someone is trying to extract your AES key, it can immediately destroy all drives by preference.

 5.2.1 Plugins
 -------------
 Suicidecryptd supports plugins to react to arbitrary external events.
 This can be used to trigger based on output from other IDS systems (tripwire etc) or from say, a post to a particular twitter feed.
-The recipt of a text message, phase of the moon or days ending in "y".
+The receipt of a text message, phase of the moon or days ending in "y".

 Plugins must reside in: